sandervandevelde/uwp-iot-device/UwpToIotHub.md

 1. Create a new folder eg. `c:\iothubexplorer`
 2. In a dos-box, navigate to the new folder
 3. In this folder, run the following command `npm install -g iothub-explorer@latest` in your command-line environment, to install the latest (pre-release) version of the iothub-explorer tool
-4. Login to the IoT Hub Explorer by supplying your IoT Hub *remembered* `Connection String-primary key` using the command `iothub-explorer login "[your connection string]"`
+4. Login to the IoT Hub Explorer by supplying your *remembered* IoT Hub `Connection String-primary key` using the command `iothub-explorer login "[your connection string]"`
 5. A session with the IoT Hub will start and it will last for approx. one hour:

     ```
     Session started, expires Tue Sep 27 2016 18:35:37 GMT+0200 (W. Europe Daylight Time)
     ```

-6. To monitor the device-to-cloud messages from a device, use the following command `iothub-explorer "[your connection string]" monitor-events [device name]`  and `fill in` your  *remembered* 'Connection String-primary key' and *remember* device name
+6. To monitor the device-to-cloud messages from a device, use the following command `iothub-explorer "[your connection string]" monitor-events [device name]`  and `fill in` your *remembered* IoT Hub 'Connection String-primary key' and *remember* device name
 7. This will result in the following messages

     ```